KingdomTechie/CAPSTONE/README.md

 ### 1.3 - Profile Page

-**Profile Page** Once the user is signed in, they can immediately see jobs that are available.
-On the left navigation bar, they are able to sort through the jobs by using selectors located in the left navigation bar.
+**Home Page** Once the user is signed in, they can immediately see jobs that are available.
+On the left navigation bar, they are able to sort through the jobs by using selectors located in the left navigation bar (search feature is coming soon).
+They are able to edit their profile as needed on this page.

+### 1.4 - Saved Jobs

+**Home Page** The user can navigate to their "Saved Jobs" page and review the jobs they found interesting.
+They also can delete those jobs from their profile.

 ## Wireframes
 <img src="https://share.balsamiq.com/c/i6Dph9ERL7TeovdpY1F95A.png">